jmacd/opentelemetry-specification/specification/metrics-api.md

 the kind of instrument or the method name used, as the semantics are unchanged.

+### Metric selection

+To guide the user in selecting the right kind of metric for an application, we'll consider the following questions about the primary intent of reporting given data.
+We use "of primary interest" here to mean information that is almost certainly useful in understanding system behavior.
+Consider these questions:

+- Does the measurement represent a quantity of something?
+Is it also non-negative?
+- Is the sum a matter of primary interest?
+- Is the event count a matter of primary interest?
+- Is the distribution (p50, p99, etc.) a matter of primary interest?

+With answers to these questions, a user should be able to select the kind of metric instrument based on its primary purpose.

 ### Counter

-Counters support `Add(value)`, signifying that a sum or a rate is of primary interest.
+Counters support `Add(value)`.
+Choose this kind of metric when the value is a quantity, the sum is of primary interest, and the event count and value distribution are not of primary interest.

 Counters are defined as monotonic by default, meaning that positive values are expected.
 Monotonic counters are typically used because they can automatically be interpreted as a rate.

 As an option, counters can be declared as `NonMonotonic`, in which case they support positive and negative increments.
 Non-monotonic